klee421/cs32-final-project/README.md

 Since the first sub-problem is the most difficult to tackle, provided below is how this sub-problem can be further decomposed:

 1. convert contract pdfs to image files
-2. convert the content of the image files into strings
+2. convert the text content of the image files into strings
 3. extract the data required to build the table from these strings

 You may be wondering why I have the extra step of converting pdfs into sets of image files before extracting the text of the contracts into strings.
 This extra step is required because you can't directly access text from a pdf once it's signed.
 Therefore, we need to turn those pdfs into sets of image files and then pass those images through an OCR model to extract the text we need.